Automaticity of non-positively curved $k$-fold triangle groups: The language of lexicographically first geodesics

+\begin{rmk} When $g$ is a combinatorial geodesic contained in the boundary of a disk diagram $\mathcal{D}$, the curvature of $\mathcal{D}$ that can be see as coming from $g$ is:

+As all the faces are non-posiitively curved, we usually only want to consider $g$-cells, i.e. we use the following bound:

-The claim of Lemma \ref{maximally positive} is that if all the $g$-cells are $g$-maximally positively curved and there are at least two without $g$-adjacent triangles, then we can lower this upper bound by detecting more negative curvature, which comes from the cell $c$ (from Lemma \ref{maximally positive}).
+The claim of Lemma \ref{maximally positive} is that when all the $g$-cells are $g$-maximally positively curved and there are at least two without $g$-adjacent triangles, then we lost something in passing from the equation \ref{lemma demo1} to the inequality \ref{lemma demo2}.
+Thus, we can lower the upper bound \ref{lemma demo2} by detecting more negative curvature, which comes from the cell $c$ as defined in Lemma \ref{maximally positive}.

-Namely, if $c$ is a triangle, then by accounting for its curvature, we can make the upper bound in \ref{gmpc bound} smaller for $\pi$.
+Namely, if $c$ is a triangle, then by accounting for its curvature, we can make the upper bound \ref{lemma demo2} smaller for $\pi$.

-Otherwise, if $c$ is not a triangle, its face curvature might not change the upper bound in \ref{gmpc bound}, but the vertex in which $c$ intersects $g$ will have at least $\frac{2\pi}{3}$ smaller curvature, than if $c$ did not exist.
+Otherwise, if $c$ is not a triangle, its face curvature might not change the upper bound \ref{lemma demo2}, but the vertex in which $c$ intersects $g$ will have at least $\frac{2\pi}{3}$ smaller curvature than if $c$ did not exist.

-To conclude, in the case of the lemma, the inequality \ref{gmpc bound} can be improved to:
+To conclude, in the case of the lemma, the inequality \ref{lemma demo2} can be improved to:

 \end{rmk}

 \begin{lemma} A combinatorial geodesic in $\Cay(G,S)$ from $e$ cannot enter $L^*(x)$, for any $x$, at a (combinatorial) distance greater than one from any minimal vertex of $L^*(x)$. \end{lemma}